fossnsbm/fossnsbm-docs/docs/api/getevents.md

 ```
 apikey: {API-KEY}
 ```
-or else we can send the token to authenticate
+or else we can use the token to authenticate

 ### response